What is a Marketing Funnel?

 1. Awareness stage: Make them notice you

-Your goal: Get in front of the right audience with a message that resonates.
+Your goal: Get in front of the right people with high-relevance messaging.

 What works here